10 Books Every Product Manager Should Read

 Being a successful Product Manager requires knowledge in multiple areas from customer psychology to product development to data analysis.
 But finding time to study each area can be daunting.
-That’s why we’ve provided this list of top 10 product management books for you to read.
+That’s why we’ve provided this list of 10 books every product manager should read.

 While there are thousands of product management books, these contain easy-to-read, practical applications, or templates to improve your ability to reach customers now.